devperz-analyst/Data-Analyst-Portafolio/ecommerce-sales-analysis/README.md

 🚀 Future Improvements

-- Build an interactive dashboard in Power BI
+- To build an interactive dashboard in Power BI
-- Automate reporting using Python scripts
+- To utomate reporting using Python scripts
-- Add predictive analysis for sales forecasting
+- To add predictive analysis for sales forecasting